GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 Any errors or warnings will be displayed in the terminal and can be reviewed in the import log.
 Now you should be able to log into the oxTrust web UI using the old admin credentials and you should see all previous data in place.

-## Upgrade from 2.x.x to 3.1.2
+## Upgrade from 2.x.x to 3.1.3

 !!!
 Note
-    This guide assumes that you are upgrading from version 2.x.x to 3.1.2 and are **OK with changing persistence from OpenDJ to OpenLDAP**.
+    This guide assumes that you are upgrading from version 2.x.x to 3.1.3 and are **OK with changing persistence from OpenDJ to OpenLDAP**.
 If you prefer to keep OpenDJ in Gluu Server 3.x, follow the separate documentation for [upgrading with OpenDJ](../upgrade/manual-update.md).

 !!!
 Warning
-    Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP Ldif before proceeding with the upgrade.
+    Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP LDIF before proceeding with the upgrade.

 Upgrading generally involves the following steps: